How to break the sleep code by resting your head on a soft bag of buckwheat

 One of the first things you should do when receiving your pillow is to lay down and have someone make sure that your head lies parallel to the bed.
 If your head is at an upwards angle, you will need to remove some of the husks from the pillow.

 The perfect position—as a comparison—is to stand straight up with your arms at your side.
+This ensures that your pillow provides the necessary neck support for a comfortable sleep.
 Notice how your head naturally rests.
 This position is what you want to replicate when you lay down.

 If your head slopes downward towards the mattress, you may need to add more filling.
 Typically this isn’t the case as most buckwheat pillows come overstuffed to compensate for this issue.